Thaskaraveeran (1957 film)

 Thaskaraveeran is a 1957 Indian Malayalam-language film, directed and produced by Shri Ramulu Naidu.
 The film stars Sathyan and Ragini.
 The film had musical score by C. Ramchandra and S. M. Subbaiah Naidu.
-The movie was a remake of the director's own 1954 Tamil movie Malaikkallan.
+The movie was a remake of the director's own 1954 hit movie in Tamil Malaikkallan, starring M.G.
+Ramachandran (MGR) and P. Bhanumathi in the lead roles.